StephenGlasby/StephenGlasby.github.io/blog.md

 if the audience can remember scientific notation.

-If you want to specify the gender of a relative, as many genealogist do, then words like aunt are superior to my female 2-up-1-down, and "nephew" is shorter than my male 1-up-2-down.
+If you want to specify the gender of a relative, as many genealogist do, then words like "aunt" are shorter than my female 2-up-1-down, and "nephew" is shorter than my male 1-up-2-down.
 A good compomise is to use a mixture of English names and up-down notation: choosing the one that is brief, unambiguous and easy to understand.
 The